ecorey/Ordinals-Overview-Testnet-Regtest/README.md

-4) OR open testnet gui  // need to close bitcoind first as it has a lock // cannot open ord
+4) OR open testnet gui  // need to close bitcoind first as it has a lock // cannot open ord like this

     ./bitcoin-qt -testnet -datadir="D:\BitcoinData" -wallet=ord